mainej/re-stated/examples/README.md

 ## Form inputs

 Forms can have complex rules about the UI of their inputs.
-For example, to avoid a "wall of red" it's common to show validation errors _only after_ an input has been visited at least once.
+For example, a blank form is often mostly invalid.
+To avoid a "wall of red" when first viewing the form it's common to show validation errors _only after_ an input has been visited at least once.

 See [`examples.input`](src/examples/input.cljs) for a state machine that tracks how an input has been interacted with over time.